kubecost/docs/install-and-configure/install/provider-installations/openshift-operatorhub-kubecost-install.md

 ![Installation step 1b](/images/ocp-operator-installation-step-1b.png)

-You can click on `View Operators` to review the details as in the following screenshot:
+You can select _Operators_ > _Installed Operators_ to review the details as in the following screenshot:

 ![Installation step 1c](/images/ocp-operator-installation-step-1c.png)